 Finding grant opportunities and information about possible funders, however, can be extremely daunting.
 The good news is there are dozens of grant funding for education resources available and we here at AET Labs are actively searching to identify opportunities to support our customer’s educational needs.
 With a particular focus on STEM technologies, we have compiled a list of grant opportunities available to educators and institutions from K-12 to Higher Ed in New England.
 Please refer to grant websites for updates on application deadlines.

-Need grant guidance or recommendations for grant writers?
+Need grant guidance or grant writer recommendations?

 Find a Financial Path to Creating Your Institution's Lab